 Boys in F, E and D attend a ceremony called 'reading over' before they receive their cards from their tutors.
 Either the Lower Master for F and E or the Head Master for D reads the names of boys who have achieved merits and distinctions in trials to the whole block, together with the names of boys who have been awarded prizes in particular subjects by heads of department, and perhaps, if one boy has distinguished himself above all others, an overall trials prize.

-Boys in F and E and some boys in C taking Pre-U courses also take trials at the end of the summer half.
+Boys in F, E and C also take trials at the end of the summer half.

 Results in each academic subject are reported by overall percentage, by position in the cohort taking the exam, and by the individual marks achieved in each paper.
 Whether an overall set of results qualifies a boy for a distinction, merit, pass, or fail is determined by the Director of Curriculum in consultation with heads of block, the master in charge of Trials, and either the Lower Master or Head Master.
 There are usually about 75-80 distinctions and merits in total for each block, split approximately half-and-half.